JaeYoonKim72/GMStool/README.md

                      -cv 3 \                                  # Cross validation value

-                     -c 0.9 \                                 # Target correlation rate for the validation set
+                     -c 0.8 \                                 # Target correlation rate for the validation set
+                                                              # In the case of this example, a low target correlation rate is set for quick results confirmation

                      -is 5                                    # The number of initial SNPs to be selected